iMicknl/ha-tahoma/README.md

 After installation this integration adds new services to Home-Assistant which can be used in automations.
 The new services are:

-+ Somfy TaHoma: Set cover position with low speed (tahoma.set_cover_position_low_speed)
++ Somfy TaHoma: Set cover position with low speed (tahoma.set_cover_position_low_speed, only added if supported by the device)
 + Somfy TaHoma: My position (cover) (tahoma.set_cover_my_position)
 + Somfy TaHoma: Execute command (tahoma.execute_command)
 + Somfy TaHoma: Get execution history (tahoma.get_execution_history)

-If you want to move your covers always with low speed create templates for each cover which calls the first service.
+If you want to move your covers always with low speed create [templates](https://www.home-assistant.io/integrations/cover.template/) for each cover which calls the first service.

 ## Installation